soundcloud/lhm/README.markdown

 site.
 We rolled out the fix and restarted the app servers in mid migration.
 This was not a good idea.

-TL;DR: Never restart during migrations when removing columns with large hadron.
+TL;DR: Never restart during migrations when removing columns with LHM.
 You can restart while adding migrations as long as active record reads column definitions from the slave.

 The information below is only relevant if you want to restart your app servers while migrating in a master slave setup.